• Skip to primary navigation

 Easy Meringue Heart Cookies - Inspired by a 1967 recipe, these Meringue Heart Cookies are lovely Valentine's Day gifts for all of your loves!

-Anyway, these Meringue Heart Cookies are inspired by a recipe in Betty Crocker’s 1967 cookbook called “Betty Crocker’s Hostess Cookbook.”
+These Meringue Heart Cookies are inspired by a recipe in Betty Crocker’s 1967 cookbook called “Betty Crocker’s Hostess Cookbook.”
 In the Valentine Luncheon section, not only does Betty recommend serving Heart Meringues filled with ice cream and berries, but she also suggests making Lobster Newburg and a Valentine Cake.

 Inspired by her ice cream filled Heart Meringue recipe, I decided to make these super cute Meringue Heart Cookies.